Government-in-exile

-In cases where a host country holds a large expatriate population from a government in exile's home country, or an ethnic population from that country, the government in exile might come to exercise some administrative functions within such a population.
-For example, the WWII Provisional Government of Free India had such authority among the ethnically Indian population of British Malaya, with the consent of the then Japanese military authorities.
+The capital of a government-in-exile is known as a capital-in-exile, located outside the government's proclaimed territory.
+This differs from a temporary capital, which is located somewhere inside the government's controlled territory.

 Current governments in exile

 Current governments regarded by some as a "government-in-exile"

 These governments once controlled all or most of their claimed territory, but continue to control a smaller part of it while also continuing to claim legitimate authority of the entire territory they once fully controlled.

+Deposed governments in exile

 Deposed governments of current states

 These governments in exile were founded by deposed governments or rulers who continue to claim legitimate authority of the state they once controlled.

-Deposed governments of former states
+Deposed governments of de facto states

-These governments in exile were founded by deposed governments or rulers who continue to claim legitimate authority of the state they once controlled but whose state no longer exists.
+These governments in exile were founded by deposed governments or rulers who continue to claim legitimate authority of the state they once controlled, even if their claimed territory is now controlled by another country.